A New Frame

 An Invitation

-This pilot study is intended for children who need to be seen and heard.
-They are everywhere.
+This pilot study is intended for those who need/want to be seen and heard.
+They’re everywhere.

-If you are an educator, psychologist, therapist, or school administrator working with children labeled ADHD—and you know there is another way—we invite you to join us for a dialogue.
+If you are an educator, psychologist, therapist, or school administrator working with those labeled ADHD—and you know there is another way—we invite you to join us for a dialogue.

 We are seeking partners willing to explore what happens when we replace deficit with discovery, when we stop asking what's wrong with a child and start asking what's waiting to emerge.

-No child should carry the weight of a label that tells them they are not enough.
+No one should carry the weight of a label that tells them they’re not enough.
 Together, we can offer them something different: a new frame, a frequency they can feel, and the knowledge that they belong.

 To learn more or participate in this research, connect today!